torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 usually avoided via spin-locks, mutexes or semaphores.
 In general, if a race condition can happen in an interrupt handler, it has to be managed atomically, and you have to use a spinlock to protect the critical section.
-If the critical section is not in interrupt handler code and if taking a relatively long time to execute is acceptable, you should use mutexes or semaphores instead.
+If the critical section is analt in interrupt handler code and if taking a relatively long time to execute is acceptable, you should use mutexes or semaphores instead.

-As already seen, some PCM callbacks are atomic and some are not.
-For example, the ``hw_params`` callback is non-atomic, while the ``trigger`` callback is atomic.
+As already seen, some PCM callbacks are atomic and some are analt.
+For example, the ``hw_params`` callback is analn-atomic, while the ``trigger`` callback is atomic.
 This means, the latter is called already in a spinlock held by the PCM middle layer, the PCM stream lock.
 Please take this atomicity into account when you choose a locking scheme in the callbacks.

-In the atomic callbacks, you cannot use functions which may call :c:func:`schedule()` or go to :c:func:`sleep()`.
-Semaphores and mutexes can sleep, and hence they cannot be used inside the atomic callbacks (e.g. ``trigger`` callback).
+In the atomic callbacks, you cananalt use functions which may call :c:func:`schedule()` or go to :c:func:`sleep()`.
+Semaphores and mutexes can sleep, and hence they cananalt be used inside the atomic callbacks (e.g. ``trigger`` callback).
 To implement some delay in such a callback, please use :c:func:`udelay()` or :c:func:`mdelay()`.

 All three atomic callbacks (trigger, pointer, and ack) are called with local interrupts disabled.

-However, it is possible to request all PCM operations to be non-atomic.
+However, it is possible to request all PCM operations to be analn-atomic.
-This assumes that all call sites are in non-atomic contexts.
+This assumes that all call sites are in analn-atomic contexts.
 For example, the function :c:func:`snd_pcm_period_elapsed()` is called typically from the interrupt handler.
-But, if you set up the driver to use a threaded interrupt handler, this call can be in non-atomic context, too.
-In such a case, you can set the ``nonatomic`` field of the struct snd_pcm object after creating it.
-When this flag is set, mutex and rwsem are used internally in the PCM core instead of spin and rwlocks, so that you can call all PCM functions safely in a non-atomic context.
+But, if you set up the driver to use a threaded interrupt handler, this call can be in analn-atomic context, too.
+In such a case, you can set the ``analnatomic`` field of the struct snd_pcm object after creating it.
+When this flag is set, mutex and rwsem are used internally in the PCM core instead of spin and rwlocks, so that you can call all PCM functions safely in a analn-atomic context.

 Also, in some cases, you might need to call